-To the extent we are able to do so on terms favorable to us, we may choose to purchase a portion of our outstanding 6.25% Convertible Subordinated Notes due June 2008 from time to time in privately negotiated transactions under

-Section 3(a)(9) of the Securities Act of 1933.
-In the third quarter of 2005, we exchanged approximately \$2.7 million in principal amount of our 6.25% convertible subordinated notes with our note holders for approximately 911,730 shares of our common stock.
-In May 2006, we entered into an agreement with the holder of such notes with an aggregate principal amount of \$20 million to convert such notes into an aggregate of 6,349,206 shares of common stock, as originally set forth in the indenture for such Notes, and pursuant to which we made a cash payment to such holder of \$2.9 million.
-The issuance of shares of our common stock in such transactions will dilute our existing investors.
+To the extent we are able to do so on terms favorable to us, we may choose to purchase a portion of our outstanding Notes due June 2008 from time to time in privately negotiated transactions under Section 3(a)(9) of the Securities Act of 1933.
+From the third quarter of 2005 through October 2007, we exchanged an aggregate of approximately \$36.4 million in principal amount of our 6.25% convertible subordinated notes in individually negotiated transactions with note holders, pursuant to which we issued approximately 11.6 million shares of our common stock, and made cash payments in the aggregate amount of \$3.8 million.
+The issuance of shares of our common stock in any such additional transactions will dilute our existing investors.
 To the extent such shares are resold, such transactions may increase the volatility of our stock.
 Such transactions also consume our cash in a manner that may not benefit our stockholders.